 Movies love Seattle—it’s a fact!
-Dozens of films large and small have been filmed at locations in and around both Seattle and Tacoma, as well as other area towns.
+Dozens of films large and small have been filmed in Seattle, Tacoma, as well as other area towns.
 There’s something satisfying about watching a movie that has familiar locations in it.
 It can be even more fun to go hunt down some spots that were featured in a movie or two.
 A self-guided movie tour of Seattle and Tacoma can be a new way to get out and explore, or a fine way to impress out-of-town, movie buff guests.

 Also check out: Movies Filmed in Tacoma

 It may go without saying that “Sleepless in Seattle” was filmed in Seattle and is chocked full of Seattle goodness, and some of the coolest locations to visit.
 The most famous is the houseboat where Sam and his son Jonah live, which is situated right on Lake Union at 2460 Westlake Avenue alongside other houseboats.
 Whether you’re a fan of the movie or not, a stroll along Westlake is a fine way to enjoy a touch of Seattle’s maritime culture.
 Other Seattle spots that made it into this ‘90s classic are Alki Beach and Pike Place Market.

 It Happened at the World’s Fair – 1963You might guess from the title that “It Happened at the World’s Fair” has something to do with Seattle Center, and you would be right.
 This 1963 Elvis movie uses what was then the brand new Seattle Center and the 1962 World’s Fair as a backdrop.
 You’ll see early shots of the Space Needle, Monorail, and fountains that later became part of the Pacific Science Center.

 Prefontaine – 1997